twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 riscv64-unknown-elf-ld --verbose > riscv64-virt.ld
 {% endhighlight %}

-There's _a lot_ of interesting information in this file, much more than we can review in this post (maybe a good idea for a future post?).
+There's _a lot_ of interesting information in this file, much more than we can review in this post.
 The `--verbose` output of the command we just ran includes information about the version number of `ld`, supported architectures, and more.
 This is all good to know, but not valid linker script syntax, so let's remove it.
 Using the text editor of your choice, edit `riscv64-virt.ld` and remove everything above and including the line of equals signs.

 {% highlight bash %}
 vim riscv64-virt.ld